CyB3RC0nN0R/event-bus/README.md

 To listen to events, register event handling methods using the `Event` annotation.
 For this to work, the method must have a return type of `void` and declare a single parameter of the desired event type.
+Alternatively, a parameter-less event handler can be declared as shown [below](#parameter-less-event-handlers).
 Additionally, the class containing the method must implement the `EventListener` interface.

 ## A Simple Example